 The plot twist is familiar to anyone who has followed the game in any way.
 The focus is on a mercenary (or mercenary woman) named V, who is trying to make a career for himself in the dystopian metropolis of Night City.
 At a certain point, an assignment the hero receives from “fixer” Dexter DeShawn goes awry, and V learns some painful lessons from life.
 He also encounters Johnny Silverhand, an extremely ambiguous individual, with whom he will have to deal throughout the game.

 The plot is perfectly written and worth playing, at least for the story (and the way it’s presented!).
 Even though the story seems a bit corny with “evil corporations do evil things and their leaders are smug bastards”, the story unwinds gradually and you can’t drag your ears away from it anymore.
-Also, keep in mind that Cyberpunk 2077 is an RPG, so your choice and certain moments during the passage depends on how the plot turns.
+Also, keep in mind that Cyberpunk 2077 is an RPG, so your choice and certain moments during the passage depend on how the plot turns.
 There are several endings in the game (we can’t say exactly how many), and the opening of each one depends on certain circumstances.

 Johnny Silverhand and Vee